-Actuarial valuation date 1/1/2012
+Actuarial valuation date 1/1/2015

-Actuarial cost method Entry Age e Normal
+Actuarial cost method Entry Age Normal

-Amortization method Level dol lar
+Amortization method Level dolla ar

-Asset valuation method Market va alue
+Asset valuation method Market value

-Remaining amortization period 15 years
+Remaining amortization period 20 years

 Actuarial assumptions:

 Investment rate of return 5.0%

-Health care inflation rate 5%
+Health care inflation rate 25%

 Dental inflation rate 3%

 Age adjustment for health care costs:

-Age 45 \$ 4,494
+Age 45 \$ 5,339

-Age 50 5,287
+Age 50 6,279

+Age 55 7,386

+Age 60 8,815

+Age 64 9,921

-For the Actuarial Valuation report dated January 1, 2012, the actuarial value of assets is \$439,161, and the actuarial accrued liability is \$625,626 for a funded ratio of 70%.
+For the Actuarial Valuation report dated January 1, 2015, the actuarial value of assets is \$633,067, and the actuarial accrued liability is \$1,241,779 for a funded ratio of 51%.
 The assets are included in the Retirement Trust Fund, which is a fiduciary fund included in the Borough's financial statements.
 While the Borough has not taken all necessary steps to legally make the Retirement Trust Fund irrevocable, the Borough's current and past intent, and past practice has been that the Trust Fund be treated as irrevocable and the Actuarial Valuation treats it as such.
-For the year ended December 31, 2015, the actuarial information in the Actuarial Valuation dated January 1, 2012 was used to roll forward the OPEB asset, as it was deemed to not materially impact the financial statements.